openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ### If you're using a Windows PC for console:
   - Go to Control Panel\All Control Panel Items\Device Manager\Ports\ and look for USB Serial Port COMXX.
 If you have multiple and unsure of which is the port you need: Make note of existing ports.
 Unplug the cable from the Explorer board.
 Notice which port disappears. this is the port you are looking for.
-  - Right-click on that port.
-Choose Properties.
-Change the speed (baudrate) to 115200
   - Open PuTTY, change from SSH to Serial.
-It normally defaults to Com1 and speed of 9600.
-Change the Com number to the number you found when you plugged into the Explorer board.
-Change the speed to 115200 to match the settings you updated in the last step.
+It normally defaults to COM1 and speed of 9600.
+Change the COM number to the number you found when you plugged into the Explorer board.
+Change the speed (baud rate) to 115200.
-  - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration wondow.
+  - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration window.
   - The PUTTY window will open and only show a cursor box.
-   - You may need to click on Enter on your key board a few times.

 ### If you're using a Mac for console:
   - Open a terminal window and type `sudo screen /dev/tty.usbserial-* 115200` If necessary, replace the '*' with your Edison UART serial number, obtained using lsusb.